huangjp28/huangjp28.github.io/_teaching/01_econometrics.md

 * [Assignment 2]({{ site.baseurl }}{% link /assets/pdf/Metrics_2019_A2.pdf %})
   Data file: [[HOUSE.txt]]({{ site.baseurl }}{% link /assets/files/HOUSE.txt %})
-  **Save in PDF format** and submit via email no later than 23:59:59 on Nov 17, 2019.
+  **Save your report in PDF format** and submit via email no later than 23:59:59 on Nov 17, 2019.

 ---